coleifer/peewee/docs/new/sqlite.rst

    Subclass of :py:class:`DateTimeField` that preserves UTC offset information for timezone-aware datetimes when storing to SQLite's text-based datetime representation.

+.. py:class:: TDecimalField(max_digits=10, decimal_places=5, auto_round=False, rounding=None, *args, **kwargs)

+   Subclass of :py:class:`DecimalField` that stores decimal values in a ``TEXT`` column to avoid any potential loss of precision that may occur when storing in a ``REAL`` (double-precision floating point) column.
+SQLite does not have a true numeric type, so this field ensures no precision is lost when using Decimals.

 .. _sqlite-json: